m1ndflay3r/zsh_libmisc/README.md

 ### pet-peeves, fringe-case workarounds, and other oddities

-    == arrmatch    : lazy array matching
+    == nrandom     : a consistently-behaving version of "echo $RANDOM" == arrmatch    : lazy array matching
     == isfile      : return 0 if anything whatsoever exists at given filepath == chkvldint   : return 0 if input is valid int, or 1 if not